1989 New Zealand rugby league season: Southern Region

-National Club Competition
+National club competition

 The national club competition, called the Lion Red League Nationals for sponsorship reasons, was won by the Northcote Tigers who defeated the Wainuiomata Lions 10–4 in the final.

 The Wakatipu Giants (Southland) played Kia Toa (Otago) in a qualifying match with Kia Toa winning through to the main draw.

 Club competitions

 Auckland

 The Northcote Tigers won the Fox Memorial, defeating Mangere East 30–14.
 They were also minor premiers and won the Stormont Shield.
 The Roope Rooster was won by the Mangere East Hawks.
 City-Pt Chevalier won the Sharman Cup while Mt Wellington won the Phelan Shield.

 Kelly Shelford of Glenora won the Rothville Trophy as player of the year while Jason Lowrie was the most improved forward and Phil Bancroft topped the points scoring charts.
 Tawera Nikau of Otahuhu won the Best and Fairest award.

 Mike McClennan coached the Northcote Tigers and made an immediate impression.
 The Tigers included Marty Crequer, captain Brian McClennan, Tony and Paddy Tuimavave, Jason Lowrie and Sean Hoppe.
 Tea Ropati and George Mann played for Mangere East while Duane Mann, Kelly Shelford, Dean Lonergan, Mike Patton and Phil Bancroft played for Glenora.
 Dave Watson played for Manukau and Mark Bournville played for Mt Albert while Tawera Nikau, Vaun O'Callaghan, Francis Leota and Dean Clark played for Otahuhu, who were coached by Joe Gwynne.
 Te Atatu included Iva Ropati, Peter Ropati, Sam Panapa, Mark Horo and Peter Brown and were coached by Ron O'Regan.